A note on the Nielsen realization problem for hyper-K\"ahler manifolds: Nielsen realization

 \section{Nielsen realization}

 Let $G$ be a finite subgroup of $\Mod(X)$, by abuse of notation its image in $\bO^+(\bLambda_X)$ will be sometimes denoted again by $G$.
-We want to give an answer to the Nielsen realization problem in terms of a lattice which is invariant, as done in \cite[Theorem 2.1]{farb2021nielsen} for K3 surfaces. \\
+We want to give an answer to the Nielsen realization problem in terms of a \(G\)-invariant lattice, as done in \cite[Theorem 2.1]{farb2021nielsen} for K3 surfaces. \\